yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametry

 *pDC*<br/>
-[in] Wskaźnik do kontekstu urządzenia.
+podczas Wskaźnik do kontekstu urządzenia.

 ### <a name="return-value"></a>Wartość zwracana